Skip to main content

 Publication and use of inspection protocols

 Information on the scope of inspections and their findings, including any irregularities and / or shortcomings identified, and conclusions and recommendations, are collected on the online pedagogical supervision platform.
-Staff of the ministries responsible for pedagogical supervision and their units and bodies, and staff of the REAs performing pedagogical supervision tasks (see: “Responsible Bodies” above) can access the platform to the extent that is needed to use the supervision tools in inspections, analyse data and summarise findings.
+Staff of the ministries responsible for pedagogical supervision and their units and bodies, and staff of the REAs involved in pedagogical supervision (see: “Responsible Bodies” above) can access the platform to the extent that is needed to use the supervision tools in inspections, analyse data and summarise findings.
 Bodies administering schools have access to the tools available on the platform insofar as these are related to the pedagogical supervision of schools which they administer.
 School heads, teachers, pupils and parents may access such tools during an inspection in a given school to provide information in response to questions covered by the supervision tools.

-Each year, the Heads of the REAs prepare reports for the Minister of Education and Science, which contain findings from pedagogical supervision, including inspections, in their provinces and publish summary reports on the REA websites.
+Each year, the Heads of the REAs prepare reports for the Minister of National Education, which contain findings from pedagogical supervision, including inspections, in their provinces and publish summary reports on the REA websites.
 The Heads of the REAs use findings to develop a pedagogical supervision plan for the next school year, including specific measures aimed at quality improvement in schools.
 Their reports enable a comparative analysis of the activities of schools at the national level, and are used by the Minister to establish the national school education policy agenda, including pedagogical supervision tasks, for the next school year.

 Performance appraisal of the school head